chris-short/devopsish.com/content/post/137/index.md

 ## People

 [A worrying change in Open Source perception](https://dev.to/codepo8/a-worrying-change-in-open-source-perception-30m7) — "Open Source should bring a positive experience."
-If we has community members create a bar for participation that is too high, we all suffer.
+If we as community members create a bar for participation that is too high, we all suffer.

 [DiversityTickets: AnsibleFest 2019 Atlanta](https://diversitytickets.org/en/events/488) — The Ansible team is using DiversityTickets again this year to make sure folks have an opportunity to attend AnsibleFest Atlanta.
 "This diversity program is aimed to help underrepresented groups in tech to attend and lowering the barriers for them.
 This includes but isn't limited to: women, people of color, LGBTQIA+ people, and disabled people."

 [CloudSkills.fm 030: Cloud Native Ops with Ansible and Kubernetes](https://cloudskills.fm/030) — I sat down with Mike Pfeiffer to talk about, "Ansible, Kubernetes, and the importance of building up your Linux skills as the industry transitions into a cloud native world."
 This was a lot of fun.

 [The cloud skills shortage and the unemployed army of the certified](https://itnext.io/the-cloud-skills-shortage-and-the-unemployed-army-of-the-certified-bd405784cef1) — "Roles that have been separate for years — database admin, server admin, quality engineer, software developer — are being smashed together because the headcount is vanishing.
 These roles are asking you to do the work of several people but using your attraction to intellectual challenges to make it sound more appealing."
-Entry level certifications are going to get you architect-level jobs or any job for that matter.
+Entry-level certifications are going to get you architect-level jobs or any job for that matter.
 Experience matters a lot these days.

 [Have you ever wondered what the hiring process was 20 years ago compared to today?
 Probably not, but I'll tell you anyway](https://www.reddit.com/r/cscareerquestions/comments/brjexy/have_you_ever_wondered_what_the_hiring_process/) — Here's some interesting perspective.